-As discussed in Item 4 above, Beyond Wealth is a sub-adviser to HII.
-HII does not believe its sub-advisory relationship with Beyond Wealth presents any material conflicts of interests.
-Also noted in Item 4, HII offers clients financial planning from a registered Certified Financial Planner but does not believe this relationship provides a conflict of interest.
+As discussed in Item 4 above, HII offers clients financial planning from a registered Certified Financial Planner but does not believe this relationship provides a conflict of interest.
 Clients wishing to engage Financial Planning services through HII do so under a separate contract.